fatihhbozkurtt/DropJellyClone/README.md

 ---

-##🎯 Project Goals
+## 🎯 Project Goals

 - Recreate the core mechanics of games like Drop Jelly
 - Improve Unity skills by handling multiple inner objects within a parent block
 - Develop a clean and scalable input system with touch and swipe support
 - Practice animation using DOTween for responsive and juicy movement
-- Build a foundation for potential content expansion (e.g. levels, effects)
+- Build a foundation for potential content expansion (e.g., levels, effects)

 ---

-##🎮 Gameplay Overview
+## 🎮 Gameplay Overview
-- Each JellyBlock contains 1–4 InnerPieces, each with its own color.
+- Each JellyBlock contains 1–4 InnerPieces, each with its color.
-- Players must drop these blocks into grid slots so that matching colors align.
+- Players must drop these blocks into grid slots to align matching colors.
 - When enough same-colored pieces are connected, they merge or disappear.
 - Plan drops to prevent grid overflow and optimize for chain reactions.